 Moisturize your feet with petroleum jelly

-Once you have done all this work, it would be counterproductive to have it all go to waste by not moisturizing and protecting your feet from whatever caused their dryness in the first place.
-One of the best, and least fancy, products to use for this purpose is petroleum Jelly.
-Once you have applied a healthy but reasonable helping of petroleum jelly to your feet, it is time to seal all that moisture in for some time.
-Wear a clean, dry pair of socks.
-Be careful not to walk around on your bare feet if they have petroleum jelly on them because this stuff is slippery; do not add unnecessary injuries from a fall to your list of problems.
+Once you are done, it would be counterproductive to have it all go to waste by not moisturizing and protecting your feet.
+One of the best, yet simple products to use for this purpose is petroleum Jelly.
+Once you have applied a healthy but reasonable helping of petroleum jelly to your feet, it is time to seal all the moisture by wearing a clean, dry pair of socks.
+Be careful not to walk around on your bare feet if you applied petroleum jelly on them because this stuff is slippery; do not add unnecessary injuries from a fall to your list of problems.

 Preferably, you should do this before you go to bed so that the extra layer of blankets or duvets can help preserve the moisture on your feet.
 Be sure to rinse your feet well in the morning before you go to work.